-In Q2-2019, the Company initiated a field exploration program at the Brabant Lake project and completed a \$408,600 non-brokered flow-through private placement.
+In Q3-Q2/2019, the Company completed its summer field exploration program at the Brabant Lake project and in Q2-2019, the Company completed a \$408,600 non-brokered flow-through private placement.
 In Q1-2019, the Company completed an extensive airborne geophysical survey at the Brabant Lake property and on the newly acquired claims.
 It also acquired joint venture partner Pure Nickel's 50% interest in the HPM project in Québec.
 In Q4-2018, the Company made a \$225,000 termination payment in December 2018 to end the contract with the former President and CEO of the Company.
 In Q1-2018, the Company completed a 12,431 metre drill program and a geophysical survey at the Brabant Lake project in Saskatchewan at a total cost of \$1,9 million.
 This amount was offset by \$744,494 of non-cash flow-through shares premium income.
 In Q4-2017, the Company completed a non-brokered private placement of units and flow-through shares for gross proceeds of \$3,839,189 which triggered the recognition of a \$905,490 non-cash flow-through share premium liability.